andydevs/jekyll-theme-backwhite/usage-bruh.md

 The front and back usually start with main headers.
 These are what will contain the buttons controlling the sliding on mobile.
 The front panel header would usually contain the title of the page.
 The back panel header would contain the title of the site.
 On each of these there would be one button which handles opening and closing.

+The front panel header actually uses a special class called `.bw-page-header`, which changes the styling of the button that opens the back menu.

 ```html
 <body>
     <div class="bw-back">